omeraslan07/Data-Manipulation/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Just download it and open it with jupyter.
+Just download it and open with jupyter.

 ### Installation